Mākena State Park in Maui: Complete Guide

 Puu Olaʻi has been dormant for not that long ago – or at least in geologic time.
 There’s no concrete evidence of when it last erupted but the evidence suggests it erupted around the 18th century, which is very recent in geologic time.

 This dormant volcano has 360° views of Makena and beyond.
-From here, you can see the islands of Molokini and Kaho’olawe in the distance.
+From here, you can see the islands of Molokini (make sure to go snorkeling at Molokini Crater!) and Kaho’olawe in the distance.

 Puu Olai is also said to have cultural significance as traditional Hawaiian ceremonies and rituals were once performed at its base.